Bus transport in Cardiff: TrawsCymru

 TrawsCymru are a set of routes, set up by the Welsh Government but operated by private bus companies using the TrawsCymru branding.
 This service is similar to a previous service, TrawsCambria.

 Service T1C launched in December 2016 on a six-month trial basis, is operated by First Cymru and connects Cardiff with Carmarthen and Aberystwyth.
 It is a replacement for the former 701 service that ceased operating in August 2016 when its final operator, Lewis Coaches, ceased trading.
 Unlike the 701 however, the T1C only operates once a day in and out of Cardiff, does not operate on Sundays, does not stop at Port Talbot and a single deck city bus is used, not coaches.

 Service T4 launched in May 2011 and is operated by Stagecoach South Wales.
 It connects Cardiff with Brecon and Newtown and operates up to 7 times a day.

 Service T9, also known as the Cardiff Airport Express, launched in August 2013 and is operated by New Adventure Travel.
 It connects the centre of Cardiff with Cardiff Airport and operates up to every 20 minutes.
 When launched, this route was originally operated by First Cymru.
 It was suspended during the COVID-19 pandemic in 2020 and is yet to be reintroduced.

 Snap

 Snap operated an on-demand service that chartered coaches from local operators.
 It provided services from several pick-up points in and around Cardiff to various cities in England.
 It stopped operating in March 2020 during the COVID-19 pandemic and announced in August 2021 that it would not be restarting.

 Other bus services

 Bus passes

 Residents of Cardiff (and Wales) who are over sixty or suffering from certain disabilities, injuries or impediments are entitled to a bus pass enabling free travel across most bus services in Wales.
-For the Cardiff area, the following buses are exempt from this facility: National Express (including Airport Buses 200, 201 and 202), Eurolines and Megabus.
+For the Cardiff area, the following buses are exempt from this facility: National Express (including Airport Buses 200, 201 and 202) and Eurolines.